rackerlabs/support-how-to/content/cloud-servers/checking-for-a-security-compromise-backdoors-and-intruders.md

 type: article
 created_date: '2013-04-25'
 created_by: Rose Contreras
-last_modified_date: '2018-12-06'
+last_modified_date: '2020-3-27'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Chad Sterling
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Cloud servers can be compromised as a result of various factors: weak passwords, weak iptables, old software versions with known exploits, and so on.
+Cloud servers can be compromised because of various factors: weak passwords, weak ip tables, old software versions with known exploits, and so on.

 If your cloud server has been compromised, don't panic.
 Panic leads to poor decisions, which could make the situation worse.
 Instead, try to understand what happened and ensure that your cloud server is not compromised again in the same manner.
-This article's objective is to learn from your mistakes and to not make the same mistakes twice.
+The goal of this article is to help you learn from your mistakes and avoid making the same mistakes again.

 This article describes some techniques and tools that you can use to investigate your servers if you suspect that they have been compromised.
-You should use these tools before going into rescue mode (which is covered in [Checking for a security compromise: Rescue mode investigation](/how-to/check-for-a-security-compromise-rescue-mode-investigation)).
+You should use these tools before going into rescue mode (review [Checking for a security compromise: Rescue mode investigation](/how-to/check-for-a-security-compromise-rescue-mode-investigation) for more information about rescue mode).
 The cloud server used for this article was running Ubuntu&reg; 8.10.
 However, the steps demonstrated are similar for other Linux&reg; distributions.

 ### Important warning